'Ruler' Class

 Third Ferry run, UK to Adabiya, Egypt & back

 Thane sailed on November 6th as part of the 20 ship Alexandria bound convoy KMF 36; the convoy arrived in Gibraltar on the 15th, and reached Alexandria on the 19th.
 Thane continued on to Port Said, arriving there on the 20th.
 She transited the Suez Canal the next day to the military harbour at Adabiya on the Gulf of Suez, and unloaded her cargo of aircraft onto the quayside.
 The following day the personnel of 831 NAS and personnel and aircraft of 834 NAS were embarked for passage to the UK where both squadrons were to disband.
-These units had been disembarked from HMS Battler, in preparation for the ships' new role as a ferry carrier, Battler embarking the ferry load delivered by Thane for onward passage to India.
+These units had been disembarked from BATTLER, in preparation for the ships' new role as a ferry carrier, Battler embarking the ferry load delivered by Thane for onward passage to India.

 HMS THANE unloading her ferry load at the military harbour at Adabiya on the Gulf of Suez,.
 Photo: Maureen Ross

 Thane sailed from Adabiya on the 23rd, arriving back at Gibraltar on the 30th.
-She departed from Gibraltar on December 1st in company with the destroyer HMS Croome as escort.
+She departed from Gibraltar on December 1st in company with the destroyer HMS CROOME as escort.
 Thane arrived on the Clyde on December 6th after a very rough passage through the Bay of Biscay.
 After unloading her aircraft and disembarking the personnel of 831 & 834 squadrons HMS Thane restored ship and made good the storm damage in preparation for her next voyage.

 Left: HMS THANE transiting the Suez Canal on her way to the military port of Adabiya in the Gulf of Suez..
 Right: HMS THANE passes the KLM airline offices, Port Said on her return voyage to the UK from Adabiya.
 Photos: Left - Ray Keena , Riught - Maureen Ross.